zuiraito/Kaltext/README.md

 If the Kaltext directory is not in the ~/ directory, the "kalender_path" variable in the bash.rc has to be changed.

 # Syncing
-The ~/Kaltext directory can be synced to other devices using [syncthing](https://github.com/syncthing/syncthing) to other devices and even moblie when running a terminal emulator like terminux.
+The ~/Kaltext directory can be synced to other devices using [syncthing](https://github.com/syncthing/syncthing) to other devices and even mobile when running a terminal emulator like terminux.